mikewesthad/unity-git-and-lfs/README.md

   - Click "Publish repository".
   - Whew!
 It's live now.
 You go straight to where it is stored on GitHub via `Repository > View on GitHub` in the GitHub Desktop toolbar.

-## Maintenance

 Now that the repository is all set up, you can simply commit and push/pull as you work on the project!
-If you want to set up the repository on a new machine, simply use GitHub Desktop `File > Clone Repository` and select the repository.
-(Note: you can't just download a zip from GitHub.com when using Git LFS!)
+Make sure to always commit and sync before leaving the lab.

+## Cloning the Repository Elsewhere

+Now that you've got this Unity project on GitHub, you can "clone" it to a new computer:

+- Make sure you have GitHub Desktop + Git LFS + Unity on the computer.
+- Open GitHub Desktop and log in.
+- Click on `File => Clone Repository..." (or CTRL + SHIFT + O).
+Choose the repository and the local path where it should be cloned on the computer.
+- GitHub Desktop may prompt you to install Git LFS.
+If it does, allow it.
+If it doesn't, repeat the process from the previous section where we ran `git lfs install` from a terminal window.

+## Notes

 One thing to note, the free plan of Git LFS comes with 1g of storage total and 1g of bandwidth per billing cycle/month.
 Anything you push/pull from LFS counts against that.
 You can see your current usage under `Settings > Billing`.